MahApps/MahApps.Metro.IconPacks/README.md

 ## Want to say thanks?

-+ This framework is free and can be used anywhere, so please hit the :star: Star :star: button, cause this is the only payment (Cash donations are also being accepted ;-P ).
+This framework is free and can be used for free, open source and commercial applications.
+It's tested and contributed by many people...
+So mainly hit the :star: button, that's all... thx :squirrel: (:dollar:, :euro:, :beer: or some other gifts are also being accepted...).

 ## Install